andrewbusbee/go-make-your-picks/README.md

 |----------|-------------|---------|
 | `MARIADB_HOST` | Database host (Docker service name) | `mariadb` |
 | `MARIADB_PORT` | Database port (internal Docker port) | `3306` |

+## 🌱 Seed Data Function

+The seed data function is a development/testing tool that populates your database with sample data to help you explore the application quickly.
+When enabled (via `ENABLE_DEV_TOOLS=true`), you can access it from the admin dashboard.

+**What it creates:**
+- 15 sample players with sample email addresses
+- A test season with the current year and next year
+- Active sports with lock times set to 1 week from now
+- Completed sports with historical scores and picks
+- Sample picks for all players across all sports

+**Note:** This feature is intended for development and testing purposes only.
+It should be disabled (`ENABLE_DEV_TOOLS=false`) in production environments, and any sample data should be deleted using the "Delete Sample Data" button in the admin dashboard before going to production.

 ## 📧 Email Setup Guide